 If you only have one pot and one top, and you want to top up your Compot with more waste, you can easily remove the top and lift the lid out of the Compot with the aid of the Lift Pin.
 Fantastic for growing wheatgrass for juicing – especially in winter or in your chook pen.
 I leave the lift pin in situ when growing wheatgrass as it gets too long to find the hole when you want to lift the lid up.
 Just tilt the lid up to allow you to grab it with your other hand as it is full of soil and plants and will topple over easily if not held with your second hand as you remove it from the Compot base.

-If using toilet rolls as a method to hold your seeds in place to easily remove when they have sprouted, then you may need to remove the Top to water the seedlings.
+If using toilet rolls as a method to grow your seeds you can again use the lift pin to remove the lid from the Compot Base.
+The new design of the Propagator Top allows you to water the seeds in the toilet rolls without removing the Top as the holes now line up with the toilet rolls if you have positioned the toilet rolls just right.
+With the older model of the Top you may need to remove the Top to water your seedlings in the toilet rolls.
+But not if you are growing Wheatgrass.
 I love the toilet rolls as they are long, allowing the roots of your seeds to grow down further into the soil, and when you go to replant them, you only need to pick out a toilet roll and plant it in the garden.
 The worms will eventually eat the toilet roll.
-And you will never run out of toilet rolls while you use toilet paper.
+You will never run out of toilet rolls if you use toilet paper.
+Or try using other methods and see what works for you.

 Depending on what you are trying to grow it may be easier to use the COMPOTTOP directly in the garden securing it in the ground with the Four Stakes provided.
 You will be amazed at the results.
 If you live in a hot climate you may need to propagate in the shade in summer.
 Like all forms of gardening, it can be trial and error – fortunately I have had mainly successes.
 So, experiment for yourself in your environment and climate.